fun to do kids westminster london england Travel for Kids

 Churchill War Rooms – Kitty corner from the Houses of Parliament, across Parliament Square are the Churchill War Rooms.
 From these rooms, the British government directed all the operations of WWII.
 The rooms have been kept exactly as they were when the war ended.
 For one family, this was the highlight of their trip to London.

-Check out Buckingham Palace family activities.
+Check out family tours of Buckingham Palace in summer.

 And of course, there's Changing of the Guard in front of Buckingham Palace, where you can watch sentries in colorful traditional uniforms "hand-over," accompanied by a military marching band (daily at 11:30am in summer and spring (and alternate days in fall and winter).
 If your kids love horses, watch the ceremony with mounted horse guards at the Horse Guards Parade at the end of St. James's Park.